joao-victor-campos/netflix-recommendation-app/README.md

 ### Huggingface:

-If you want to use the application, go to our :huggs: [Huggingface Repository](https://huggingface.co/spaces/joao-victor-campos/netflix-recommensation-model)
+If you want to use the application, go to our :laughing: [Huggingface Repository](https://huggingface.co/spaces/joao-victor-campos/netflix-recommensation-model)

 ## Development